marcelosz/OpenDXL-Webhooks/README.md

 ## Getting Started

-Right now the best way to use OpenDXL Webhooks Server is through the following Docker image:
+Right now the best way to use OpenDXL Webhooks Server is through [this Docker image](https://hub.docker.com/r/marcelosz/opendxl-webhooks/).

 ## Documentation

-Coming soon...
+Please use the [Docker repository](https://hub.docker.com/r/marcelosz/opendxl-webhooks/) documentation for usage info.

 ## Bugs and Feedback